web analytics

 To apply for a vacant position, please click the link within the listing.
 This will take you to the advertisement and our job application portal.

-Registered Nurse – Part Time
+Registered Nurse

-The Registered Nurse plays a key role within the clinical team, collaborating with team members to deliver effective medical and therapeutic interventions for women in both an individual and group setting.
+The Registered Nurse plays a key role within the clinical team, collaborating with counsellors, AOD workers and other team members to deliver effective medical and therapeutic interventions.
+Often operating as one of two on-site clinical staff, the RN supports the detoxification and primary health care needs of Jarrah House residents.

 Unadvertised roles